Architecture of Kievan Rus': Church architecture

-In the western splinter of Kingdom of Halych-Volhynia churches in a traditional Kievan style were built for some time, but eventually the style began to drift towards Central European Romanesque tradition.
+In the western splinter of Kingdom of Galicia-Volhynia churches in a traditional Kievan style were built for some time, but eventually the style began to drift towards Central European Romanesque tradition.
+The white stone masonry of Galician school of architecture was likely the inspiration of the development of a similar style in Vladimir-Suzdal.

 Celebrated as these structures are, the contemporaries were even more impressed by churches of Southern Rus', particularly the Svirskaya Church of Smolensk (1191–94).
 As southern structures were either ruined or rebuilt, restoration of their original outlook has been a source of contention between art historians.
-The most memorable reconstruction is the Pyatnitskaya Church (1196–99) in Chernigov (modern Chernihiv, Ukraine), by Peter Baranovsky.
+The most memorable reconstruction is the Piatnytska Church (1196–99) in Chernigov (modern Chernihiv, Ukraine), by Peter Baranovsky.

 Secular architecture

 There were very few examples of secular (non-religious) architecture in Kievan Rus.
 Golden Gates of Vladimir, despite much 18th-century restoration, could be regarded as an authentic monument of the pre-Mongolian period.

 In Kyiv, the capital of Ukraine, no secular monuments survived aside from pieces of walls and ruins of gates.
 The Golden Gates of Kyiv were destroyed completely over the years with only the ruins remaining.
-In the 20th century a museum was erected above the ruins, it is a close image of the gates of the Kievan Rus period but is not a monument of the time.
+In the 20th century a museum was erected above the ruins.
+It is a close image of the gates of the Kievan Rus period but is not a monument of the time.

 One of the best examples, the fortress of Bilhorod Kyivskyi, is still lying under the ground waiting major excavation.
-In the 1940s, the archaeologist Nikolai Voronin discovered the well-preserved remains of Andrei Bogolyubsky's palace in Bogolyubovo, dating from 1158–65.
+In the 1940s, the archaeologist Nikolai Voronin discovered the well-preserved remains of Andrei Bogolyubsky's palace in Bogolyubovo, dating from 1158 to 1165.